 The world loves potato salad, and among Mediterranean kitchens alone, the variations are plenty!

 At first glance, this potato salad with tuna looks a whole lot like Nicoise Salad.
 Yes, the resemblance is there, although a classic Salade Nicoise, as I learned, would not include potatoes nor green beans.
+It's also similar to Greek (mayo-less) Potato Salad, which swaps the lettuce, green beans, and tomatoes for briny olives and sweet green onions.

 A similar potato salad is known in parts of Spain as Ensaladilla Rusa, meaning Russian Salad or little Russian Salad.
 It is known to have been invented by the Russians in the 19th century, but the Spanish had since made several variations of this dish making it a popular tapa, often with the addition of tuna and sometimes chorizo, and homemade garlic mayo for dressing.